kyverno/chainsaw/website/docs/intro.md

 # Introduction

-Chainsaw is a tool developed to run end to end tests in [Kubernetes](https://kubernetes.io) clusters.
+Chainsaw is a tool developed to **run end to end tests in [Kubernetes](https://kubernetes.io) clusters**.

+!!! info "How it works"

-It is meant to test [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator) work as expected by running a sequence of test steps, creating resources and asserting operators react (or not) in the expected way.
+    It is meant to test [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator) work as expected by running a sequence of test steps for:

-We use it internally to test [Kyverno](https://kyverno.io).
+    - creating resources
+    - and asserting operators react (or not) in the expected way.

 ## Why we made it ?

 While developing [Kyverno](https://kyverno.io) we needed to run end to end tests to make sure our admission controller worked as expected.

+!!! info "A typical Kyverno end to end test"

     [Kyverno](https://kyverno.io) can validate, mutate and generate resources based on policies installed in a cluster and a typical test is:

     1. Create a policy
     1. Create a resource
     1. Check that Kyverno acted as expected
     1. Cleanup and move to the next test

 We started with another tool called [KUTTL](https://kuttl.dev).
 While [KUTTL](https://kuttl.dev) is great we identified some limitations and forked the tool to add the features we needed.

-At some point we needed more flexibility than what [KUTTL](https://kuttl.dev) offered and we designed a new assertion model.
+But we ended up needing more flexibility than what [KUTTL](https://kuttl.dev) could offer and we started designing a new assertion model.

-This was simpler to start from scratch than continuing making changes in our [KUTTL](https://kuttl.dev) fork.
+At this point it was simpler to start a new tool from scratch than continuing making changes in our [KUTTL](https://kuttl.dev) fork.

+!!! tip "KUTTL compatibility"
     Migrating from [KUTTL](https://kuttl.dev) to Chainsaw should be easy, the assertion model used in KUTTL is compatible with Chainsaw.
 We provide a `chainsaw kuttl migrate` command to help with the migration, see [Migration from KUTTL](./more/kuttl-migration.md) for details.

 ## Use cases